microsoft/fluentui/rfcs/react-components/components/recipes.md

 ### What is a recipe?

-A recipe is a document that allows you to communicate how to build a component, explain a concept, or how to use our library to build an experience.
+A recipe is a document that allows you to communicate how to build a component, how to explain a concept, or how to use our library to build an experience.

 ### What is expected of a recipe?